Remember that the main difference between a colony and a base is that the inhabitants of a colony do not intend to ever leave.

 Often Terra becomes alarmed at their fall from power, and starts putting pressure on the colonies in order to maintain their dominance.
 Commonly a civil war or revolutionary war occurs (TV Tropes calls it the The War of Earthly Aggression).

 Examples include Subspace Explorers by E.E.
-"Doc" Smith, Space Viking by H. Beam Piper, Take the Star Road by Peter Grant, Red Planet and Between Planets by Robert Heinlein, the Mars Trilogy by Kim Stanley Robinson, and the Coyote novels by Allen Steele.
+"Doc" Smith, Space Viking by H. Beam Piper, Take the Star Road by Peter Grant, Red Planet and Between Planets by Robert Heinlein, the Mars Trilogy by Kim Stanley Robinson, Thin Edge by Randall Garrett, and the Coyote novels by Allen Steele.

 I already pointed out how Charles Stross proves this to be a questionable scenario, at least when it comes to colonies where you need high technology just to make air to breath.